KhanhTuong3002/KhanhTuong3002/README.md

 🎓 Recent graduate in Software Engineering from FPT University
 💻 Passionate about Web & Game Development
 🎮 Creator of [Geotycoon](https://github.com/your-repo-link) — an educational Monopoly-style game about Vietnam's geography
+👥 Social App [Miao](https://github.com/your-repo-link) - A modern social networking platform for connecting and sharing with friends

 ---